Hugo-Diaz-N/Hugo-Diaz-N.github.io/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 # A High Order Finite Element Code for $$H^1(a,b)$$
+This code was developed during UNIDEL 2017 with Francisco-Javier Sayas and Connor Swalm.
 ## IPython version

 This is a "simple" implementation for a high order FEM  for  $$H^1(a,b)$$.
 We use Lobatto functions